Undergraduate Organizations

 Undergraduate organizations are bound by the same regulations on Activities and Events and Alcohol that apply to individual students.

-Student organizations that violate the policies below may lose their registration status and access to university resources.
+Student organizations that violate the policies below may lose their registration status and access to university resources, at the discretion of the Yale College Dean or their designee.

 A. Types of Undergraduate Organizations